 We could probably fill up this article's word-count just by listing sites that are blocked in China – Google, Facebook, YouTube, Twitter, Netflix, Instagram, Wikipedia, WhatsApp, and Slack to name a few.
-Instead, though, we're going to show you the most reliable way of accessing them when on Chinese soil – whether you're a resident, a holiday-maker or just there for a business trip.
+Instead, though, we're going to show you the most reliable China VPNs that can access them on Chinese soil, whether you're a resident, a holiday-maker, or just there for a business trip.

 What makes the best China VPN?

 No matter what, your VPN for China should be able to get you access to the basics – social media, messaging platforms, your emails, and Google.
 If you're there for longer, you also need good speeds, reliability, and streaming site access – if you're using your VPN day in, day out, you'll want it to function just like your regular internet connection would.
 Quality 24/7 support is also a must-have, in case your connection does fail.

-A key factor to remember is that China is aware of the power of VPNs and works tirelessly to detect and block their connections, and as such, no VPN can guarantee that its service will work 100% of the time.
+China is aware of the power of VPNs, however, and works tirelessly to detect and block their connections.
+As such, no VPN can guarantee that its service will work 100% of the time.
 However, for the best chance of success, you should choose a service that has a strong track record of being reliable in China – and a money-back guarantee is always good reassurance.